Petronila Creek: Implementing a Plan to Improve Water Quality

 People who live or work in the watershed are invited to attend meetings about this project and to work on activities to improve the creek.
 Help keep the creek clean and safe for humans and aquatic life forms.

-Stakeholders are in the process of reviewing progress made so far and possible revisions to the I-Plan to adapt as needed.
+Stakeholders are in the process of reviewing progress made so far and possible revisions to the I-Plan.
 Meetings are open to everyone.

 Meeting Records, Implementation